Bhargav061197/Billboard-wiki/README.md

 # Billboard-Wiki

 ## What it does
 It scrapes song names and artists from billboard , the creates a valid Wikipedia link from that data for that particular song .
-Then it extracts song writers ,artists,song producers and genres for all songs , creates a pandas dataframe and stores it as csv file
+Then it extracts song writers ,artists,song producers ,position and genres for all songs , creates a pandas dataframe and stores it as csv file
 Then using this data , any new song's popularity can be predicted based on the CSV file data .

 ## Getting Started